Karan-K-Shah/Assignment/README.md

-This is the file for My Assignment 1: DataScienceEcosystem.ipynb:
+This is the file for My developed site 1: Toothless-moments-photography
 <br> <br>
 :triangular_flag_on_post: [Link to HTML Page](https://karan-k-shah.github.io/Assignment/DataScienceEcosystem.html)
-<br> <br>
-This is the file for My Assignment 2: Stock&Revenue Data Mining and Building Dashboard.ipynb:
-<br> <br>
-:triangular_flag_on_post: [Link to HTML Page](https://karan-k-shah.github.io/Assignment/Data_Mining.html)